ldeso/hugo-flex/README.md

 ## Custom CSS and JS

-This theme offers two ways to add custom CSS or JS assets, allowing minor modifications to be applied without needing to create a fork.
+This theme offers two ways to add custom CSS or JS assets, allowing minor modifications to be applied without creating a fork.

 ### Site-Wide

-Custom CSS and JS files can be added to the base asset loaded by every page.
+Custom CSS and JS files can be loaded as part of the base asset linked by every page.
 To do so, their filenames can be added to the site configuration:

 ```yaml
 params: